evmts/compiler/libs/shadow-ts/README.md

 {
   using shadow = Shadow.create('contract Foo {}');
   const result = shadow.stitchIntoSource('contract Bar {}');
-  // shadow is automatically disposed at end of block }
+  // shadow is automatically destroyed at end of block }
 ```